top of page

 High Pressure Crystallography: Exploring Structure and Method Development at Extreme Conditions

-Chairs: Natalia Dubrovinskaia (University of Bayreuth, DE), Wilson Crichton (ESRF, FR)
+Chairs: Wilson Crichton (ESRF, FR)

-Speakers: Elena Bykova (Goethe-Universität Frankfurt, DE), Philip Salmon (University of Bath, UK)
+Speakers: Philip Salmon (University of Bath, UK)

 This session will highlight the state-of-the-art structural investigations of materials under extreme pressures and temperatures using both X-ray and neutron diffraction methods.
 Our goal is to disseminate new approaches.
 We will present major breakthroughs in the methodology for analyzing single-crystal X-ray diffraction data from multiphase mixtures of microcrystalline solids and powders.
 We will cover both in situstructure/property characterization and ex situ studies of materials synthesized under extreme conditions using diamond anvil cells and large-volume apparatus.
 Additionally, we will discuss complementary techniques, from spectroscopies to calculations, which further facilitate the elucidation of results that are challenging to obtain.